TWTom041/rand-on-duty-row/README.md

 # rand-on-duty-row
-This repo is for 1588 to decide which row should be the clean-blackboard students.
+This repo is for class 1588 to decide which row should be the clean-blackboard students.